OTATA/webhooks/README.md

 ## Usage

-To execute the script, is simple, run in command line as bellow:
+It is simple to execute the script.
+Run the bellow command line:
 ```
 node index.js fileName
 ```